 With its enviable riverside location, the Dragon is one of the UK’s largest prep schools – it has around 800 students.
 However, there are hints of a much smaller, family-friendly feel to this school: students take morning ‘Bun Breaks’, senior teachers are known as “Ma” followed by their surname, and a there’s a regular light-hearted podcast hosted by students.

-Emma Goldsmith (known as Ma Goldsmith) will take over as Head of Dragon School, Oxford from September 2021.
+Emma Goldsmith (known as Ma Goldsmith) took over as Head of Dragon School, Oxford in September 2021.
 Mrs Goldsmith has knowledge of both prep and senior schools; she was previously Head of Winchester House School, and Deputy Head at Bloxham School where she also worked as Housemistress and set up the first girls’ boarding house.
-A mother of four, she succeeds Dr Crispin Hyde-Dunn as the 12th Head of the Dragon.
+A mother of four, she succeeded Dr Crispin Hyde-Dunn as the 12th Head of the Dragon.

 Mrs Goldsmith also describes herself as kind, empathetic, and ambitious, as well as a risk-taker.
 And, when asked by students what makes a happy school, she says: